van76007/jasmine/README.md

    * Copy _libpcap.1.8.1.dylib_ from `/libpcapfiles/macos` to the `/tmp` folder
    * Run
    `java -jar uber-jasmine-1.0-SNAPSHOT.jar config.properties`

+The application was developed and tested on Mac OSX.
+A sample _uber_ jar file can be found in `build/uber-jasmine-1.0-SNAPSHOT.jar`
 3. Output

 The application will log in the same folder as the _uber_ jar, *jasmine.log* file.
 We avoid to use any logging library, only use the basic logging provided